 About Leighton-Linslade Covid-19 Task Force

-The Task Force comprises representatives from faith, the community, homeless service, town council and Bedfordshire and Luton Emergency Volunteer Executive as well as a corps of volunteers.
-The Task Force has begun to provide food parcels to those who find themselves in desperate immediate need, as well as arranging the collection of urgent prescriptions.
+The Task Force comprises representatives from faith, the community, homeless service, the Town Council and Bedfordshire and Luton Emergency Volunteer Executive as well as a corps of volunteers.
+The Task Force provides food parcels to those who find themselves in desperate immediate need, as well as arranging the collection of urgent prescriptions.

 Personal Welfare and Safety

 At this difficult time it is important that everyone feels safe and supported.
 If you, or anyone you know is feeling extreme isolation, unsafe in their home environment, struggling to cope with bereavement or is suicidal, there is support available:

 For information and help with mental health and suicide: The Samaritans

 For information and help with domestic violence: Bedfordshire Domestic Abuse Partnership

 For reassurance, advice or drop-in support services: The Lighthouse